Back to blog

 Benefits of Sand-Filled Poly:

 Polypropylene putting greens filled with sand are more affordable than other surfaces.
-This material is also preferred for large courses with high maintenance as it will be the most durable for the dollar invested.
-The sand creates a 'beach-like' effect on the newly installed slit putting green, where it absorbs the energy of the golf ball, making it stop rolling.
-On the older fields, the surface is hard as a rock.
-Many golfers wish they had a soft pad underneath.
-With a soft pad, a slit putting green provides a durable surface with adjustable play.
+This material is preferred for large courses with high maintenance as it will be the most durable for for how cost effective it is.
+The sand creates a 'beach-like' effect on the slit putting green, where it absorbs the energy of the golf ball, making it stop rolling.

 Downfalls of Sand-Filled Poly: